firebase/codelab-friendlychat-web/README.md

 # Firebase Codelab: modified for 2018 OpenSW team project

+This is a web chat modified from FriendlyChat for a team project

+the following is the original READ.md

 This is the source code for the Firebase FriendlyChat codelab.
 It includes start and end versions of the code for Web and Cloud Functions.
 To get started open the codelab instructions: